How to Eliminate Excess Sugar from Your Body

 Drink this instead of sugary beverages

-Prepare your own detox water with one of these fruits: grapefruits, cranberries, strawberries or oranges.
-Cut up your fruit of choice and place it in a jug.
+Prepare your own detox water with grapefruits, cranberries, strawberries, or oranges.
+Cut up the fruit of your choice and place it in a jug.
 Add fresh rosemary or mint and fill the jug with ice and water.
 Drink daily.

 Drink sugarless herbal tea 3 times a day.

-This diet plan is extremely effective for reducing sucrose cravings, which is just what you need to leave your sugar addiction behind in the past.
-Find your will and determination and you’ll be on your way.
+This diet plan is extremely effective for reducing sucrose cravings, which is just what you need to leave your sugar addiction behind.
+Stay consistent, determined, and you’ll be on your way.